-I had heard in the spring of ’96 that his regular drummer had quit the group after an Australian tour.
-Word was that there had been a replacement, but that it hadn’t work out.
-Over the Hallowe’en weekend later that year, I was in NYC visiting one of my best friends that I played in a band with, who had recently moved there.
-In fact, this friend of mine, Dave, was the fellow that introduced me to Buckley’s Grace shortly before I met Laurel.
-He was playing in a few projects with his NYC friends and we all decided to get a rehearsal room in the East Village the Saturday night I was there.
-As we were walking to the studio, Dave’s friend Ty, who lives in the East Village, had mentioned that the last time he was at this studio that he ran into Iggy Pop.
+I had heard in the spring of ’96 that his regular drummer had left the group after an Australian tour, and I was under the impression that there had been a temporary replacement.
+Over the Hallowe’en weekend later that year, I was in NYC visiting one of my best friends, Dave, with whom I’d played with in the band Substack, who had moved there the previous year.
+Dave was the one that introduced me to Buckley’s Grace shortly before I met Laurel.
+He was playing in a few projects with his NYC friends, and the Saturday night I was there, we all decided over dinner to get a rehearsal room in the East Village and make some noise.
+As we were walking to the rehearsal studio, our friend Ty, who lives in the East Village, had mentioned that the last time he was at this rehearsal studio Iggy Pop was there.
 Needless to say, some name musicians rehearsed there.

-After playing for a few hours, we decided to pack it up and head back to Ty’s place for some beer, pizza and pinball (l’ll explain the pinball thing some other time).
-We went out to the front desk to settle the tab to find Jeff Buckley sitting behind the desk. (?!?!?)
-He quietly said that he was just watching the place for a minute while the usual guy was running a quick errand.
-I was speechless!
-Here he was at arm’s length and I couldn’t think of a thing to say.
+After playing for a few hours, we decided to pack it up and head back to Ty’s place for some beer, pizza, and pinball (l’ll explain the pinball thing some other time).
+We went out to the front desk to settle the tab to find Buckley sitting behind the desk. (whaaaa?)
+He let us know that he was just watching the desk for a moment while the usual guy was running a quick errand.
+I was speechless.
+Here was Jeff Buckley at arm’s length, and I couldn’t think of a thing to say to him.

-The bill was settled; we were getting ready to head out, as not everyone in our party knew or cared who he was.
-My friend Dave teased me about being a star struck little girl (the bastard).
-Buckley got up from the desk and walked into the rehearsal room next door to the one we’d just finished playing in the past couple of hours.
-My first thought was that he must have heard my playing from next door at some point during the evening.
-I was just about to follow him in when the band started up behind the closed door.
-And yes, there was a drummer playing.
+With our group’s bill settled, we were getting ready to head out, as not everyone in our party knew who Buckley was.
+Dave teased me about being a star-struck little girl (the bastard).
+Buckley got up from the desk and walked into the rehearsal room next-door to the one we’d just finished playing in the past couple of hours.
+My first thought: he must have heard my playing from next door at some point during the evening.
+I was working up the nerve to follow him in when the band started up behind the closed door.
+There was a drummer playing with the band.

-On the walk back to Ty’s place, my friend and travel companion Terry, who, like Dave, is my other best friend from the same band, kept bugging me to go back and speak to Buckley about getting an audition.
-He kept driving home the point that if I didn’t do something that I’d regret it for the rest of my life.
+On the walk back to Ty’s place, my friend and travel companion, Terry, who, like Dave, is my other best friend from Substack, kept bugging me to go back and speak to Buckley about getting an audition.
+During the rest of our walk, he kept saying that if I didn’t go back there, or do something, I’d regret it the rest of my life.
 When we got back to Ty’s place, I worked up the nerve to phone the rehearsal studio and left a message at the desk for Buckley to call me.

-Over the din of the party, Ty calls out “Gord, the phone’s for you!”
-I almost went into shock.
+Over the din of the party, Ty calls out “Gord!
+Phone for you!”
+An icy sensation washed over me.
 No one else knew to call me here.
 I took the phone to a quiet-ish spot in the loft, and spoke briefly with Buckley.
-After exchanging pleasantries, I explained that I was visiting from Toronto, and had been playing in the room next door to him earlier in the evening and asked if he was still looking for a drummer.
-He said that he had already found a drummer.
+After exchanging pleasantries, I explained that I was visiting from Toronto, and had been playing in the room next door to him earlier in the evening, and asked if he was still looking for a drummer.
+He politely said that he had already found a drummer.
 Still somewhat star-struck and not knowing what else to say, I thanked him for calling me back, and we ended our call.
 My racing heart gradually returned to a somewhat regular pace as I rejoined the party, confirming, “Yep, he called me back.”

-The following May in Memphis, Buckley disappeared while wading in the Wolf River, just off the Mississippi, and was presumed to have drowned.
+The following late May in Memphis, Buckley disappeared while wading in the Wolf River, just off the Mississippi, and was presumed to have drowned.
 I was devastated all the while that he was missing, hoping that it was all some kind of publicity stunt.
 I knew that it wasn’t.
-I even went so far as looking up the club he’d been playing a stream of Monday nights and speaking with the folks there, figuring they’d hear anything before the media did.
-They found his body on June 4, the day after my 27th birthday.
+I even looked up the club he’d been playing a string of Monday night solo shows and spoke with the folks there, figuring they might’ve heard something before it was in the media.
+A few days later, on June 4, the day after my 27th birthday, they found his body.

-I met Buckley’s mother, Mary, while she was in town years later promoting a live CD of his, compiled from tapes of his last tour.
-I recounted my NYC meeting with her son and how Grace had been the CD I fell in love with my wife to.
-She was very pleased to hear that.
+I met Buckley’s mother, Mary, while she was in Toronto years later promoting a live CD of his, compiled from tapes of his last tour.
+I recounted my NYC story of speaking with her son, and how Grace had been the soundtrack to which I fell in love with my wife.
+She was pleased to hear this.
 At the time, Laurel was about four months pregnant with our first child.
 Mary seemed especially pleased to hear this.

 In the winter of 2001, we were visiting my parents, who were living in Singapore at the time.
-Our son, Elliot, was two months old at the time.
-Dream Brother, a biography on Tim and Jeff Buckley by David Browne, a writer for Entertainment Weekly, had just come out and was my travel reading material.
+Our son, Elliot, was two months old.
+Dream Brother, a biography on Tim and Jeff Buckley by David Browne, a writer for Entertainment Weekly, had recently been published and was my travel reading material.
 Late one night, still suffering from jet lag, I came upon a passage about Buckley finding his replacement drummer, Parker Kindred, on Hallowe’en ’96.
 I nearly jumped up and down in the late night quiet of my parent’s condo screaming “I was there!
 I was there!”
 Instead, I had a cup of tea, settled down with my new, sleeping family and eventually drifted off to the land of dreams and hope.